mmaxin/hide-and-seek-game/rules.md

 - *Yes, this is all fully subjective to what Jo thinks counts.
 Assume I'm unconvinced by your shenanigans!*

+> Photos submitted late score -1 point for arriving outside the Photo Window, and a further -1 for every minute late.

+- *If you don't submit a photo at all, it's 0 points.
+You'll need to send photos to win!*

+- *Late penalties are determined by the photo's arrival time to Mike's phone, not by sender time.
+The seekers need to actually receive it!*

 ### Door: 2 points

-- *Partial doors don't count, you need the full door to be visible.*
+- *The entire door must be visible, partial doors don't count.*

-- *I'll probably accept gates, garage doors, and distinct historical archways with a path.*
+- *I'll probably accept gates, garage doors, and distinct historical archways with a path (even if there isn't an actual door).*

 - *I'll probably reject vehicle doors, windows, and open doorways that don't show the full door.*

 ### Unique Sign: 4 points

-- *Partial signs don't count, you need the full sign to be visible.*
+- *The entire sign must be visible, partial signs don't count.*

-- *I'll probably accept street names, store brands, and distinct artworks (even without text if it's large enough).*
+- *I'll probably accept street names, store signs, and distinct artworks (if it's large enough, I might even accept it without text).*

-- *I'll probably reject stickers, posters, generic street signs (i.e. stop sign), and signs without legible text.*
+- *I'll probably reject stickers, posters, generic road signs (i.e. stop sign), and signs without legible text.*

 ### End of the Road: 6 points

-- *Partial roads don't count, you need the end of the road to be visible.*
+- *The end of the road must be visible: Down the line, not across the road!*

-- *I'll probably accept any path, hallway, alley, or road where both sides walls are visible (you won't see the end of a curving road, but both walls is good enough).*
+- *I'll probably accept any path, alley, or road where both side walls are visible (you won't see the end of a curving road, but both walls is good enough).*

-- *I'll probably reject plazas, and roads where only one wall is visible,*
+- *I'll probably reject plazas, hallways (that's indoors!) and roads where only one wall is visible (that's across the road).*

-- *You will need to be at a crossroads to send multiple unique roads from a single location!
+- *You will need to be at a crossroads to send multiple unique roads from a single location!*

 ## 6. How a find works